Drone OSC Writing Consultancy

 The CAA are currently quoting 30 working days (6 weeks) to assess an application, however this can often turn into 8 weeks if you include the negotiation.
-We aim to write your operations manual within 6 weeks, however this does depend on several factors.
+We aim to write your Operations Manual within 6 weeks, however this does depend on several factors.
 Therefore you could expect the process to take around 12-14 weeks to complete.
-We provide an estimated timescale in all our quotations
+We provide an estimated timescale in all quotations.

 How much does it cost?

-This can vary on a number of factors, including the number of aircraft you want included, the nature of your application and the current format of your operations manual.
-We normally provide a quote on a fixed price, based on an estimate of the number of days to complete the project.
-We can also work on a day rate if you prefer to work like that.
-Please contact us for a quotation
+This can vary on a number of factors, including the number of aircraft you want included, the nature of your application and the current format of your Operations Manual.
+We normally provide a quote on a fixed price basis, and this is calculated based on an estimate of the number of days to complete the work.
+We can work on a day rate if that is better suited to your needs.
+Please get in touch to discuss the possibilities.

 How will the new EASA regulations affect my OSC?